paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 **(c) Funds for American Indian vocational rehabilitation services**

-(1) For fiscal year 2015 and for each subsequent fiscal year, the Commissioner shall reserve from the amount appropriated under [section 720(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section720/b/1&num=0&edition=prelim) for allotment under this section a sum, determined under paragraph (2), to carry out the purposes of part C of this subchapter.
+(1) For fiscal year 2015 and for each subsequent fiscal year, the Commissioner shall reserve from the amount appropriated under [section 720(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section720/b/1&num=0&edition=prelim) for allotment under this section a sum, determined under paragraph (2), to carry out the purposes of part C.

 (2) The sum referred to in paragraph (1) shall be, as determined by the Secretary, not less than 1 percent and not more than 1.5 percent of the amount referred to in paragraph (1), for each of fiscal years 2015 through 2020.